timfel/timfel.github.io/articles/14-phd.md

 would think, and sometimes it even completely frees you from writing the code to establish a correct state in the first place!
 Just let the system deal with it - a Sudoku solver?
 No problem, I know what a valid solution should look like, I can just `always` that.
-Load balancing for video streaming?
-I know that the system shouldn't be above a certain load, and if it is, it should throttle clients.
+Load balancing for video streaming, automatic repair of partially downloaded image data, layouting.
+We've found a number of interesting applications.

 <iframe src="https://dl.dropboxusercontent.com/u/26242153/phdthesis/index.html"
        width="100%"